 Utility bills in Germany are sent quarterly.
-The average energy costs of living for one person in a 45 square metre studio in Berlin averages around €95–€120 a month.
-In general, you can calculate utility costs at a rate of €2.50 per square metre.
+The average energy costs of living for one person in a 45 square meter studio in Berlin averages around €95–€120 a month.
+In general, you can calculate utility costs at a rate of €2.50 per square meter.

-Numbeo estimates average monthly utility costs – including water, gas, electricity and waste disposal – for a 90 square metre apartment to be around:
+Numbeo estimates average monthly utility costs – including water, gas, electricity, and waste disposal – for a 90 square meter apartment to be around:

 - Munich or Frankfurt: €220